cleavestone/fine_tuning_bert_model/README.md

 | Class 1 F1    | 0.52                   | 1.00                   |
 | Class 2 F1    | 0.00                   | 1.00                   |

-### ✅ Key Observations
+### ✅ Summary

-- The pretrained model failed to classify two of the three classes entirely.
+- The **pretrained model failed** to generalize and predict two out of three classes.
-- After fine-tuning, the model achieved **perfect classification** on all classes.
+- After **fine-tuning**, the model achieved perfect performance on the seen dataset.
-- This highlights the **importance of task-specific fine-tuning** for transformer models like BERT.
+- However, generalization remains a concern — highlighting the importance of **larger, diverse datasets** and **augmentation techniques**.

+---

+## 💼 Final Note: Interview Context

+This project was part of a **technical interview assignment** aimed at demonstrating:

+- Practical skills in **NLP** and **transformer-based modeling**
+- Awareness of **data issues** such as duplication and overfitting
+- Ability to apply **robust evaluation techniques** and suggest **scalable improvements**

+Through this task, I showcased how to approach a real-world NLP classification challenge using industry best practices — from data cleaning to model evaluation and strategic augmentation.